AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/configure-project-preferences-group.md

 >[!TIP]
 >
->If you are a Workfront administrator, you can bypass steps 1-4 by going to Setup > Project Preferences > Projects, then searching for the group’s name in the box at the top of the page.
+>If you are a Workfront administrator, you can bypass steps 1-4 by going to Setup > Project Preferences > Projects, then searching for the group's name in the box at the top of the page.

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Adobe Workfront, then click **Setup** ![](assets/gear-icon-settings.png).